Rockyhermit/Job-Application-Generator/README.md

-# Job-Application-Generator
+# Madlib Game
-Using basic python this project automatically generates a generalized job application
+Using basic python this project lets you play a console based madlib game.